-We are now starting community testing in Ashfield for those who are asymptomatic - who do not have symptoms of coronavirus.
+We are now community testing in Ashfield for those who are asymptomatic - who do not have symptoms of coronavirus.

 What is community testing?